shayaan-git/PagePilot/README.md

 # 📚 PagePilot

-This is a BookStore App - based on MERN Stack.
+A BookStore App using MERN Stack.

 A full-stack **Book Store Application** built with the MERN Stack: **MongoDB, Express.js, React, and Node.js**.
 This project showcases complete **CRUD functionality** on both frontend and backend, featuring a simple and clean UI for managing books.